Using Contempt of Court Child Support Proceedings to Collect What You’re Owed

 • Suspend driver licenses or other professional licenses.

 • Issue an Income Deduction Order.
 Another common name for this is a garnishment order.
-This order allows directly debit from the Respondent's payroll check.
+This order allows direct debit from the Respondent's payroll check.

 • Redirect child support to be paid through a state agency, sometimes called state disbursement units.

-The above article is a good overview on how to file a Support Contempt motion.
-The following articles offer more information on child support and how to collect child support...
+The above article is a good overview on how the child support Contempt of Court process works.
+The following articles offer more information on child support and ways to collect what is owed...